SAP-samples/ui5-service-worker-sample/ui5-service-worker/README.md

     "type": "ui5resource"
 }
 ```
+The UI5 version is checked once a request to `/sap-ui-core.js` is performed.
+This avoids constant checking for a new version.
+The resulting localStorage's name starts with `resources-`.

 #### application
-cache which checks the application version and updates the cache upon new version (uses manifest.json)
+cache which checks the application version and updates the cache upon new version (uses `sap.app>applicationVersion` in manifest.json)

 ```json
 {